NaluKit/nalu/etc/wiki/19 Trouble-Shooting.md

 After updating Nalu, compilation fails.
 ### Solutions
 In this case please try the following steps:
-* run `mvn clean install`: After updating Nalu the old compiled sources have to be newly created.
+* run `mvn clean verify`: After updating Nalu the old compiled sources have to be newly created.
 * check the factory path that you also use the new processor version.

 # Eclipse